Why Classifications Are Important in Risk Management Activities

-The real implication of classifications is that they allow you:
+The real implication of classifications is that they allow you to:

-- Understand your safety needs based on most common classifications;
+- Identify your safety needs based on most common classifications;

-- It’s “type” of problem, such as “Aircraft damage in hangar”;
+- “Type” of problem, such as “Aircraft damage in hangar”;

-- It’s central issue (hazard), such as "Runway excursion";
+- A central issue, like an identified hazard, such as "Runway excursion";

-- The central human component (Human Factor) that contributes to situation, such as "Overtime hours";
+- A central human component (Human Factor) that contributes to situation, such as "Overtime hours";

 - The root cause(s), such as "Lack of flight training"; and